tal-z/PoemBot/README.md

 # PoemBot

 ## About
 This repo is for files related to composing poems by algorithm.
+And now for posting them to twitter.

 ## Guide
 #### SentenceWriter.py: